12 Top-Rated Weekend Getaways in Iowa

 1. Des Moines

-The state capital of Iowa, Des Moines is a growing city characterized by young professionals, first-class restaurants, and fun things to do in every direction.
-In downtown proper, popular attractions include the aesthetically pleasing John and Mary Pappajohn Sculpture Park; the gold-domed State Capitol building; and decadent eateries like Americana, Centro, and the 801 Chophouse.
-Also downtown, the Science Center of Iowa is a nationally recognized education space, and the Des Moines Civic Center brings big names in Broadway and musical acts to the stage.
+Des Moines is the state capital of Iowa and a growing city characterized by young professionals, first-class restaurants, and fun things to do in every direction.
+In downtown proper, tourist attractions include the aesthetically pleasing John and Mary Pappajohn Sculpture Park and the gold-domed State Capitol building.
+And decadent eateries like Americana, Centro, and the 801 Chophouse also appeal to visiting foodies.

-Whether it's for the Iowa State Fair on the outskirts of the city or a sporting event at Wells Fargo Arena, Des Moines attracts tourists and residents of the state for weekend visits throughout the year.
-A popular and stylish place to stay within the city is the Des Lux Hotel, which features first-class service and a decor that reflects the finer things in life.
+A popular and stylish place to stay within the city is the Des Lux Hotel, which features first-class service and decor that reflects the finer things in life.
 For breakfast connoisseurs, the Waveland Cafe on University Avenue is well reputed for serving the best hash browns in the universe.

-Located in the far northeast corner of Iowa, Decorah is well known for its surrounding scenic beauty and authentic Norwegian heritage.
-The Trout Run Trail is a great non-motorized passageway to discover the natural appeal of Decorah, including some of the best trout fishing in the state, and other destinations like Dunning Spring and Ice Cave Hill Park provide easy outdoor entertainment minutes from downtown.
+In the far northeast corner of Iowa, Decorah is well known for its scenic beauty and authentic Norwegian heritage.
+The Trout Run Trail is a great non-motorized passageway to discover the natural appeal of Decorah, including some of the best trout fishing in the state.
+And other outdoor destinations like Dunning Spring and Ice Cave Hill Park provide easy outdoor entertainment minutes from downtown.

 5. Loess Hills